Messi scores late winner on Inter Miami debut

 Messi scored 32 goals in 75 games during a two-year spell with the French champions after leaving Barcelona, and turned down lucrative offers from other countries to play in the US.

-This was the first time he had turned out for a non-European club side, but was joined by a familiar face as he and fellow new signing and former Barca team-mate Sergio Busquets came on as part of a 54th-minute triple substitution.
+This was the first time he had turned out for a non-European club side, but was joined by a familiar face as he and former Barca team-mate Sergio Busquets came on as part of a 54th-minute triple substitution.

 Spain defender Jordi Alba has also made the switch from the Nou Camp, and will be available to play against Atlanta United in the Leagues Cup on Tuesday.

-The cup competition, between sides in the MLS and Mexico's LIGA MX, marks a fresh start for Inter Miami, who are bottom of the MLS table without a win in 11 games.
+The cup competition between sides in the MLS and Mexico's LIGA MX marks a fresh start for Inter Miami, who are bottom of the MLS table without a win in 11 games.

-Messi lived up to the Hollywood script after Robert Taylor's opener for the home side was cancelled out by Uriel Antuna.
+Messi was on his feet with the rest of the bench to celebrate Robert Taylor's 44th-minute opener for the home side, but Cruz Azul's Uriel Antuna had not read the script, cancelling out Inter Miami's lead with 25 minutes remaining.

-Argentina's World Cup winner was brought down by Carlos Salcedo for a free-kick just outside the box in the final seconds, in ideal range for his famous left foot.
+But Argentina's World Cup winner provided the Hollywood ending as Messi was brought down by Carlos Salcedo for a free-kick just outside the box in the final seconds, in ideal range for his famous left foot.

-And he delivered perfectly, curling the ball high to the right of Cruz Azul goalkeeper Andres Gudino and into the top corner.
+And he delivered perfectly, curling the ball high to the right of goalkeeper Andres Gudino and into the top corner.

-"It is a huge joy to get this first victory after how we have done in the league," he added.
+"It is a huge joy to get this first victory after how we have done in the league," Messi added.

 "It is important to start winning, beyond the fact that it is another championship, for confidence it is very good to get victories."